PW999/100-days-of-code/log.md

 **Link to work:** [Revival branch](https://bitbucket.org/P_W999/j-exiftool/branches/compare/feature/21..)

 ### Day 6: Saturday December 26, 2020
-**Today's Progress**: Back to Ruby.
+**Today's Progress:** Back to Ruby.
 I started the Advent of Code 2020 challenge (the day _after_ Christmas ...) and they are great little challenges to learn Ruby.
 I finished the 4 challenges of the first 2 days without any error (in the result, not the code :) )

 **Thoughts:**: Not sure if I spent an hour on coding but I had a great time and that's what counts I guess.

 **Link to work:** [AoC 2020 Repo](https://github.com/PW999/AoC2020/)

 ### Day 7: Sunday December 27, 2020
-**Today's Progress**: More Ruby today but I'm working on my dice roller.
+**Today's Progress:** More Ruby today but I'm working on my dice roller.
 I've added parsing of the advantage/disadvantage modifier and improved the general code quality a bit using Rubocop.

 **Thoughts:**: A bit a longer thought today, looking back at the previous week.